 Posted On : 22 August 2025

-In this detailed review, we'll look at absolutely everything there is to know about the Chetak 3001 - design, battery, motor, charging, range, performance, price, and compare it to rivals like the TVS iQube and Ola S1 Pro.
-If you are considering an electric scooter purchase in 2025, let this guide decide for you if the Chetak 3001 is worth it.
+In this in-depth review, we cover its design, battery, motor, charging, range, performance, price, and compare it against rivals like the TVS iQube, Ola S1 Pro, and Ather 450 Apex.
+If you’re planning to buy an electric scooter in 2025, this guide will help you decide if the Chetak 3001 is worth it.

 Model | Price (Ex-showroom) |